User Settings, Access, Permissions & Security

 Roles and Groups management

-Please choose which Knowi role will be map to LDAP user when login into Knowi.
-Use drop-down to select it.
-Optionally select Default Groups which will be set to user.
-If you will change any of this settings, LDAP users will get it on next login into Knowi.
+Please choose which Knowi role will be mapped to the LDAP user when logging into Knowi.
+Optionally, you may select Default Groups which will then be sent to the user.
+If you change any of these settings, it will be applied to LDAP users upon their next login into Knowi.

-After saving newly created LDAP configuration, you will get LDAP login URL.
-This is url which your LDAP users should use to login into Knowi.
+After saving the newly created LDAP configuration, you will get LDAP login URL.
+This is the URL that your LDAP users should then use to login to Knowi.

 LDAP login test

-At bottom of LDAP configuration press "Test login" button and you will be presented with login dialog box.
-Type in login attribute values to login with an LDAP account and press Test.
-This will do all login sequence by searching user via attributes and binding it if possible.
-If password is not entered (it is optional), user will be just found using master LDAP account and not binded with password.
+At the bottom of the LDAP configuration, you will find a "Test login" button.
+Selecting this will present a login dialog box.
+Enter the login attribute values to login with an LDAP account and press Test.
+This will mimic all login sequences by searching for the user via the set attributes and binding it if possible.
+If the password is not entered (it is optional), the user will be just found using a master LDAP account and not bound with a password.

-This section usefull if you want to test if all LDAP configuration fields valid.
-After pressing Test button you will see log output showing exact steps made by the system to connect to LDAP.
+This section useful if you wish to test if all LDAP configuration fields valid.
+After pressing the Test button you will see log output showing the exact steps made by the system to connect to LDAP.